How to Add Multilingual Subtitles to Your Videos

 1. Keep Sentences Short

 Short subtitle lines work better across languages.
-Some languages (like German or Japanese) can be significantly longer or shorter than English, so concise original text translates better.
+Some languages (German, Japanese) can be significantly longer or shorter than English, so concise source text translates more cleanly.

 2. Avoid Idioms and Slang

-Expressions like "break a leg" or "piece of cake" don't translate well.
-Use clear, direct language when you know your content will be translated.
+"Break a leg" or "piece of cake" don't translate.
+Use direct language when you know content will be translated.
+If you must use an idiom, flag it for human review.

 3. Check Right-to-Left Languages

-If you're targeting Arabic, Hebrew, or other RTL languages, make sure your subtitle tool handles text direction correctly.
-Not all tools do.
+Arabic, Hebrew, Persian, Urdu — make sure your subtitle tool handles text direction correctly.
+Not all do.
+Test with a sample before committing to a full translation pass.

 4. Consider Cultural Context

 Colors, gestures, and references that make sense in one culture may be confusing in another.
-While subtitles can't fix visual content, being aware of cultural differences helps you create more universally accessible videos.
+Subtitles can't fix visual content, but awareness shapes better original videos.

 5. Use Readable Font Sizes